Lasting Powers of Attorney (LPAs) and Court of Protection

-An LPA is a legal document that someone makes using a prescribed form.
-It enables that person to choose someone now (the Attorney) that they trust to make decisions and take actions on their behalf either now, or in the future when they either lack the mental capacity to make decisions for themselves, or they no longer want to make those decisions.
+An LPA enables a person to choose someone (the Attorney) that they trust to make decisions and take actions on their behalf, either now or in the future when they either lack the mental capacity to make decisions for themselves, or they no longer want to make those decisions.

-The decisions could be about the person’s property and financial affairs or about their health and welfare.
+The decision should be about the person’s property and financial affairs or about their health and welfare.

-It may also be a consideration for a relative of yours who sadly as a result of illness, accident or just plain old age is starting to lose the ability to make decisions for themself.
+It may also be a consideration for a relative of yours who sadly because of illness, accident or just plain old age, is starting to lose the ability to make decisions for themselves.

-If someone has become incapable of making their own decisions and they have not made a power of attorney then it may be necessary for a relative or close friend to apply to the Court of Protection to be appointed on their behalf to make decisions for them.
+If someone has become incapable of making their own decisions and they have not made a Power of Attorney, it may be necessary for a relative or close friend to apply to the Court of Protection to be appointed on their behalf to make decisions for them.

 Glazer Delmar can offer a wide range of help and advice in all matters concerning Powers of Attorney and the Court of Protection.
 We outline some of the issues below and give some idea of how we can be of assistance.

 It is possible to make two different types of Lasting Power of Attorney.
 The first is called a Property and Affairs Power and the second is called a Health and Welfare Power.

 The Property and Affairs Power LPA is to enable your attorney to deal with financial matters on your behalf, or at your request.
 This could include, for example, the buying and selling of property, dealing with your bank account, claiming benefits, paying bills.